Met0o/Papyrus/README.md

 # Papyrus

-This is a Flask-based application designed to process and retrieve relevant information from documents using transformer models.
-The application can also be used for direct model interaction with selection from the controls.
+Papyrus is an app built on Flask that is designed to extract and fetch information from vectorized documents stored in a pgvector database.
+It does this by utilizing langchain and transformer models.
+Also, the application has a feature that enable users to interact directly with the model through the Streamlit UI.

-This code is intended to run within Docker container with available GPU.
-By default, the application is configured to download and deploy the fastest (as of August 2023) 13B open-source model - Stable-Platypus2-13B.
-Thanks to Bitsandbytes, 4bit quantization makes the model fit into under 14GB VRAM.
-Llama-2-7B can be
+For optimal performance, this code is meant to operate inside a Docker container that supports GPU.
+Out of the box, Papyrus is set up to download and use the latest and fastest open-source model as of August 2023: the Stable-Platypus2-13B.
+With the help of Bitsandbytes and 4-bit quantization it is possible for this model to run on just under 14GB of VRAM.
+Alternatively, the Llama-2-7B model is also compatible and can fit in under 10GB of VRAM.

 ## Table of Contents

 - [Getting Started](#getting-started)